 Place on a middle shelf in the oven and bake for 45-55 minutes.

-My mam likes her crumble extra crispy so I left mine in the oven for a little longer to get everything nice and toasty on top.
+My mam likes her Blueberry Apple Crumble Recipe extra crispy so I left mine in the oven for a little longer to get everything nice and toasty on top.
 The blueberries burst into the cake batter and the apples retain a slight bite but when you get a big spoon of the cake batter, it is so light and creamy and just like a proper British pudding.
 However, there is no need for custard!
 But perhaps some ice-cream.

-So, what do you think of my Apple Blueberry Crumble Pudding Recipe?
+So, what do you think of my Blueberry Apple Crumble Recipe?
 Did you try it out?
 Did you like it?
 What improvements would you make?
 Share a photo of your own attempt at this recipe or leave any feedback and comments below, I’d love to hear from you.